 Are masks mandatory?

-On Wednesday 9 June, the Victorian Government announced that masks will continue to be mandatory in indoor venues.
+Masks are mandatory while indoors in Victoria.
 As Dandenong Market is an indoor venue, you must wear a mask while visiting unless you have a medical exemption.

 Will tours go ahead?